Latest News Release -

 C.API

 Cannot view this image?
-Visit: https://images.newsfilecorp.com/files/5416/182206_8ec2e005443a0947_005.jpg
+Visit: https://images.newsfilecorp.com/files/5416/273773_e8955eece48439b2_003.jpg

 To view an enhanced version of this graphic, please visit:

 Cannot view this image?
-Visit: https://images.newsfilecorp.com/files/5416/182206_8ec2e005443a0947_006.jpg
+Visit: https://images.newsfilecorp.com/files/5416/273773_e8955eece48439b2_004.jpg

 To view an enhanced version of this graphic, please visit:

 About Appia Rare Earths & Uranium Corp.
-(Appia)

-Appia is a publicly traded Canadian company in the rare earth element and uranium sectors.
-The Company is currently focusing on delineating high-grade critical rare earth elements and gallium on the Alces Lake property, as well as exploring for high-grade uranium in the prolific Athabasca Basin on its Otherside, Loranger, North Wollaston, and Eastside properties.
-The Company holds the surface rights to exploration for 113,837.15 hectares (281,297.72 acres) in Saskatchewan.
-The Company also has a 100% interest in 12,545 hectares (31,000 acres), with rare earth element and uranium deposits over five mineralized zones in the Elliot Lake Camp, Ontario.
-Lastly, the Company holds the right to acquire up to a 70% interest in the PCH Ionic Adsorption Clay Project which is 17,551.07 ha. in size and located within the Goiás State of Brazil.
-(See June 9th, 2023 Press Release - Click Here)
+The Company is also focusing on delineating high-grade critical rare earth elements and gallium on the Alces Lake property and exploring for high-grade uranium in the prolific Athabasca Basin on its Otherside, Loranger, North Wollaston, and Eastside properties.
+The Company holds the surface rights to exploration for 94,982.39 hectares (234,706.59 acres) in Saskatchewan.
+The Company also has a 100% interest in 13,008 hectares (32,143 acres), with rare earth elements and uranium deposits over five mineralized zones in the Elliot Lake Camp, Ontario.

-Appia has 130.5 million common shares outstanding, 143.3 million shares fully diluted.
+Appia has 184.9 million common shares outstanding, 223.3 million shares fully diluted.

-Cautionary Note Regarding Forward-Looking Statements: This News Release contains forward-looking statements which are typically preceded by, followed by or including the words "believes", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions.
+Cautionary note regarding forward-looking statements: This News Release contains forward-looking statements which are typically preceded by, followed by or including the words "believes", "expects", "anticipates", "estimates", "intends", "plans" or similar expressions.
 Forward-looking statements are not a guarantee of future performance as they involve risks, uncertainties and assumptions.
-We do not intend and do not assume any obligation to update these forward- looking statements and shareholders are cautioned not to put undue reliance on such statements.
+We do not intend and do not assume any obligation to update these forward-looking statements and shareholders are cautioned not to put undue reliance on such statements.

 Neither the Canadian Securities Exchange nor its Market Regulator (as that term is defined in the policies of the CSE) accepts responsibility for the adequacy or accuracy of this release.

-For more information, visit www.appiareu.com
+For more information, visit www.appiareu.com.

 As part of our ongoing effort to keep investors, interested parties and stakeholders updated, we have several communication portals.
-If you have any questions online (Twitter, Facebook, LinkedIn) please feel free to send direct messages.
+If you have any questions online (X, Facebook, LinkedIn) please feel free to send direct messages.

-Tom Drivas, CEO and Director: 416-546-2707, (fax) 416-218-9772 or (email) tdrivas@appiareu.com
+Tom Drivas, CEO and Director

-To view the source version of this press release, please visit https://www.newsfilecorp.com/release/182206
+To view the source version of this press release, please visit https://www.newsfilecorp.com/release/273773

 Investment Disclosure

-The content provided on this website and in MineStockers episodes is for informational purposes only and should not be considered as an offer, solicitation, recommendation, or determination by MineStockers Inc. for the sale of any financial product or service or the suitability of an investment strategy for any investor.
+Many of the companies on this website and in our videos are clients of Mine$tockers Inc. The information is disseminated on behalf of the companies and Mine$tockers as its employees may own or purchase the company's securities from time to time.
+Mine$tockers Inc.is neither an investment adviser nor a broker-dealer and accordingly is not registered as an investment adviser or a broker-dealer under applicable law.
+The Mine$tockers website provides readers with general, non-personalized information regarding private and publicly traded companies and why we may have become retail investors.
+The content provided on this website and in Mine$tockers episodes is for informational purposes only and should not be considered as an offer, solicitation, recommendation, or determination by Mine$tockers Inc. for the sale of any financial product or service or the suitability of an investment strategy for any investor.

 Investors are advised to consult a financial professional to determine the appropriateness of an investment strategy based on their objectives, financial situation, investment horizon, and individual needs.
 This information is not intended to serve as financial, tax, legal, accounting, or other professional advice, as such advice should always be tailored to individual circumstances.